splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/discovery-windows.rst

 ************************************************************************

 .. meta::
-    :description: Get started with automatic instrumentation for Windows environments.
-Deploy automatic instrumentation to automatically find applications running in your Windows environment and send data from them to Splunk Observability Cloud.
+    :description: Get started with automatic discovery for Windows environments.
+Deploy zero-code instrumentation to automatically find applications running in your Windows environment and send data from them to Splunk Observability Cloud.

 .. toctree::
     :hidden: